 The Alumni Room is located on the 2nd floor of McFarland and provides a welcoming environment for meetings, trainings, presentations and more.
-This room can seat up to 16 people and features conference tables and executive chairs that can be arranged in a variety of configurations, as well as a projector and screen for presentations.
+This room can seat up to 32 people and features flexible seating that can be arranged in a variety of configurations, as well as a projector and screen for presentations.

 Graichen Gymnasium is located in the heart of campus, and is a primary academic/administration building.
 The building, constructed in 1923, consists of a lower level that provides office space for faculty and staff along with classroom and locker space.
 The upper level consists of an arena for a variety of activities including team sports practices, academic instruction, and varsity and intramural contests.
 Though neither level of the building is at ground level, Graichen is handicap accessible.